Hardmath123/hardmath123.github.io/content/indefinite.md

 proud of every sentence.

 That, of course, is not easy for me to say.
-If you have been with me from the very beginning--and some of you have--you have seen pieces with questionable claims and controversial ideas.
+If you have been with me from the very beginning---and some of you have---you have seen pieces with questionable claims and controversial ideas.
 You have seen opinions any self-respecting person would disagree with.
 You have seen typography that may have left you with permanently impaired vision.